dcastro/dcastro.github.io/blog/_posts/2018-06-17-typeclasses-in-perspective.md

   }
 ```

-## Return-type polymorphism
+---

 Clearly, subtyping polymorphism just won't do in this instance.
-So let's try ad hoc polymorphism instead.
+Let's try something different.

+Most languages implement a simple form of ad hoc polymorphism generally called function/method/operator overloading.
 With it, we can write functions that work on *some* types, and behave slightly differently for each one.

-Most languages implement a simple form of ad hoc polymorphism generally called function/method/operator overloading.

 <div class="code-label"><p>Java</p></div>